-Computer and clearing systems are depreciated to residual value on a straight line basis over five years.
+Computer equipment is depreciated to residual value on a straight line basis over five years.

 Furniture, fixtures, fittings and equipment are depreciated to residual value on a straight line basis over the estimated useful lives of the assets, which are three years.